The simplest form of animation is automatic fades between media.

 Per-layer media transition

-You might want to set a special transition for a particular layer.
-If so, activate the "media transition" property :
+Instead of following the transition of the column, you might want to set a special transition for a specific layer.
+If so, activate the

 Then adjust set the duration of your media-transition :